 Pin No. Pin Name Pin Function 1 BOOT1 Bootstrap supply for PWM1.
 This pin powers the high-side MOSFET driver.
 2 UGATE1 High-side gate driver of PWM1.
 This pin provides the gate drive for the converter's high-side MOSFET.
-Connect this pin to the gate of high-side MOSFET.
+Connect this pin to the gate of the high-side MOSFET.
 3 EN Enable control input.
 Active high input.
-When PVCC POR, the input voltage must not exceed PVCC.
+When PVCC is under Power-On Reset (POR), the input voltage must not exceed PVCC.
 4 PSI Power saving interface.
-When the voltage is pulled below 0.4V, the device operates into 1 phase DEM.
-When the voltage is between 0.7V to 0.88V, the device operates into 1 phase forced CCM.
-When the voltage is between 1.08V to 1.35V, the device operates into 2 phase DEM.
-When the voltage is between 1.6V to 5.5V, the device operates into 2 phase forced CCM.
+When the voltage is pulled below 0.4V, the device operates into 1-phase DEM.
+When the voltage is between 0.7V to 0.88V, the device operates into 1-phase forced CCM.
+When the voltage is between 1.08V to 1.35V, the device operates into 2-phase DEM.
+When the voltage is between 1.6V to 5.5V, the device operates into 2-phase forced CCM.
 5 VID Programming output voltage control input.
 Refer to PWM VID and Dynamic Output Voltage Control .
 6 REFADJ Reference adjustment output.
-Refer to PWM VID and Dynamic Output Voltage Control.
+Refer to PWM VID and Dynamic Output Voltage Control .
 7 REFIN External reference input.
 8 VREF Reference voltage output.
-This is a high precision voltage reference (2V) from the VREF pin to RGND pin.
+Connect a 0.1μ F/0603 decoupling capacitor between VREF and GND.
+The reference voltage is 2V.
 9 TON On-time/switching frequency adjustment input.
-Connecting a 100pF ceramic capacitor between CTON and ground is optional for noise immunity enhancement.
+Connecting a 100pF ceramic capacitor between C{TON} and ground is optional for noise immunity enhancement.
 10 RGND Negative remote sense input.
 Connect this pin to the ground of the output load.
 11 VSNS Positive remote sense input.
 Connect this pin to the positive terminal of the output load.
 12 OCSET/SS Current limit setting.
-Connect a resistor from OCSET/SS to GND to set the current limit threshold.
+Connect a resistor from OCSET/SS to GND to set the current- limit threshold.
 The external soft-start time also can be set by connecting a capacitor from the OCSET/SS pin to GND.
-13 PGOOD Power good indicator output.
+13 PGOOD Power-good indicator output.
 Active high open-drain output.

-14 UGATE2 High-side gate driver of PWM2.
+Pin No. Pin Name Pin Function 14 UGATE2 High-side gate driver of PWM2.
 This pin provides the gate drive for the converter's high-side MOSFET.
 Connect this pin to the gate of the high-side MOSFET.
-15 воот2 Bootstrap supply for PWM2.
+15 BOOT2 Bootstrap supply for PWM2.
 This pin powers the high-side MOSFET driver.
 16 PHASE2 Switch node for PWM2.
 This pin is the return node of the high-side driver of PWM 2.
 Connect this pin to the source of the high-side MOSFET, along with the drain of the low-side MOSFET and the inductor.
 17 LGATE2 Low-side gate driver of PWM2.
 This pin provides the gate drive for the converter's low-side MOSFET.
 Connect this pin to the gate of the low-side MOSFET.
 18 PVCC Supply voltage input.
 Connect this pin to a 5V bias supply.
-Place a high-quality bypass capacitor from this pin to GND.
+Place a high- quality bypass capacitor from this pin to GND.
 19 LGATE1 Low-side gate driver of PWM1.
 This pin provides the gate drive for the converter's low-side MOSFET.
 Connect this pin to the gate of the low-side MOSFET.
+20 PHASE1 Switch node for PWM1.
+This pin is the return node of the high-side driver of PWM 1.
+Connect this pin to the source of the high-side MOSFET, along with the drain of the low-side MOSFET and the inductor.
+21 (Exposed Pad) GND Ground.
+The exposed pad should be soldered to a large PCB and connected to GND for maximum thermal dissipation.